 On his ideal acting character, he explains,

 ‘Well, to be honest, there is really no ideal character.
-To be a successful actor you should focus on being versatile.
+To be a successful actor, you should focus on being versatile.
 The more versatile you are, the more sought after you would be.
-Because there are quite a number of actors who are stereotyped for a particular role and it limits them because when producers are looking for people who want to play different roles, they don’t go near them because they already know this is what this person likes to do.
+Because there are quite a number of actors who are stereotyped for a particular role and it limits them because when producers are looking for people who want to play different roles, they don’t go near them, because they already know this is what this person likes to do.
 So if you are versatile, if you can play the role of a drunk or priest or any kind of role, it makes you a better actor.
-You get recognised and of course you get more jobs, more money and fame.
+You get recognised and of course, you get more jobs, more money and fame.
 So I don’t have an ideal character but I also have my limits to be honest.
 I cannot go to the extreme in certain roles.
 I don’t want to be specific, but there are certain things I cannot go to the extreme on.
 I like to be modest and professional.
-Most importantly I like to deliver on any character I am given, but I don’t like to go to the extreme.
+Most importantly I like to deliver on any character I am given.
 If you give me a script and I like it, I will deliver on it.’

 As regards actors diversifying into things like movie production, directing as well as script writing, Ndubuisi thinks it is very important.